pgaref/ACaZoo/README.md

-ACaZoo is a Distributed Key-Value Store based on Replicated LSM-Trees
+#ACaZoo is a Distributed Key-Value Store based on Replicated LSM-Trees

-ACaZoo combines the names of the two systems it derives from: Apache Cassandra and Apache ZooKeeper
+It combines the names of the two systems it derives from: Apache Cassandra and Apache ZooKeeper

 You can read more about the system [here](http://www.doc.ic.ac.uk/~pg1712/papers/srds14.pdf)